The Difference Between Fashion and Fine Jewelry

-The difference between fashion and fine jewelry is significant and, once learned, can simplify the shopping process.
+The difference between fashion and fine jewelry is significant, and once learned, can simplify the shopping process.

-Gold plated and vermeil jewelry utilize a base metal such as brass or silver then a coating of layers of gold.
+Our most popular category of fashion jewelry is gold plated and vermeil.
+Gold plated and vermeil jewelry utilize a base metal such as brass or silver, topped with a coating of layers of real gold.
 To qualify as gold vermeil jewelry, the piece must have at least 2 microns thickness of gold plating.
 Anything less than 2 microns of thickness will simply be categorized as being gold plated.

 Gold vermeil is considered the highest quality plating possible.
 Because of it's thickness, it will last a lot longer than jewelry that is simply plated, but it also tends to be a bit pricier.